 About Martina C Murphy

 Martina Murphy, MD is an associate professor of medicine in the Division of Hematology and Oncology at the University of Florida.
-She is clinical investigator and educator with a passion for women’s health who specializes in caring for patients with gynecologic malignancies.
-Her research focuses in the study and reduction of healthcare disparities & inequity as it pertains to patient related outcomes in cancer care as well as workplace and training environments.
+She is clinical investigator and medical educator with a passion for women’s health who specializes in caring for patients with gynecologic malignancies.
+Her research focuses in the study and reduction of healthcare disparities & inequities as they pertain to patient related outcomes in cancer care as well as workplace and training environments.
+Dr. Murphy has a strong dedication to medical education and is actively involved on a national level in research in medical education primarily related to novel curriculum development, mentorship and career development.
 She serves as the Program Director for the Hematology/Oncology fellowship program.
-Additionally, she is the Course Director for Introduction to Clinical Medicine 1 & 2, part of an 18 month longitudinal curriculum for pre-clerkship medical students.
-Dr. Murphy has a strong dedication to medical education and is actively involved on a national level in research in medical education primarily related to novel curriculum development, mentorship and career development.
+Additionally, she is the Course Director for Introduction to Clinical Medicine 1 & 2, part of an 18 month longitudinal clinical skills curriculum for pre-clerkship medical students.

 Dr. Murphy is board certified in Internal Medicine, Hematology and Oncology and is a member of the American Society of Clinical Oncology (ASCO), is a graduate of the ASCO Educational Scholars Program and serves as the Vice-Chair for Mentorship in ASCO’s Medical Education Community of Practice.
 She is a graduate of the ASH Medical Educators Institute where she previously served as a faculty mentor.
 She sees patients with gynecological cancer at UF Health.

 HematologyAmerican Board of Internal Medicine